Jlh77/nc-news-client/README.md

-# "NC-News" project by Joseph Hawkins
+# "NC-News" project by Joe

 ## Description